10 Best Things to Do in Valencia, Spain in 2023

 Ah, paella!
 Can you really say you’ve been to Valencia if you haven’t scraped off the socarrat on the bottom of a paella pan?
 Yes, paella is Valencia’s most famous dish, but there are so many other delicacies you should sample.

 With a rich culinary heritage, Valencia is quickly becoming a major foodie destination in Spain.
-No visit to Valencia is complete without eating your way around the Central Market or enjoy a glass of horchata accompanied by fartons.
+No visit to Valencia is complete without eating your way around the Central Market or enjoying a glass of horchata with fartons.

 Of course, you can venture on your own and find the best food in Valencia.
 But if you are the kind of person who likes to learn about the history and cultural quirks behind each dish you try, then joining a food tour is the right thing to do.

-A food tour of Valencia is an immersive culinary experience that will take you on a journey through the city’s best restaurants, tapas bars and local markets.
-Some tours also include wine or beer tastings and visits to local artisanal food shops.
+A food tour of Valencia is an immersive culinary experience that will take you on a journey through the city’s best restaurants, tapas bars, and local markets.
+Some tours also include wine tastings and visits to local artisanal food shops.

-9. Take a dive into the art of porcelain making at Lladró factory
+9. Take a dive into the art of porcelain making at the Lladró factory

 Does the name Lladró ring a bell?
 If you are into the art of porcelain, it probably does.
 For everybody else, Lladró is a high-quality, handcrafted porcelain figurine maker and one of the many things Valencia is famous for.